gacelabs/basic-instagram-feeds/README.md

 Add it on your Instagram Client OAuth Settings [Facebook developer site](https://developers.facebook.com/apps/) then echo the GET parameter "code" into your redirect uri script to get your access token, please refer to [plugin controller](https://github.com/gacelabs/basic-instagram-feeds/blob/main/src/controllers/SocialMediaAuthController.php)

-`How to run:`
-After installation and applying usage, run `dev/build` then go to CMS Menu `Settings > Instagram Tab` and click "Connect Account" button to initialized the first access token

 ## Pull the data